Eichler integrals and harmonic weak Maass forms: Introduction

-where $q = \exp(2\pi i z)$.
-Once we extend Eichler integrals for harmonic weak Maass forms on the full modular group, it is natural to seek a further extension to more general group and this is the goal of our paper.
-The main ideas of \cite{BGK} are employing Bol's identity and a functional equation for the associated L-series.
-These ideas beautifully manifested a connection between the period polynomial and the obstruction to modularity, but it is hard to find the contribution from the constant term of Poincar\'e series as they remarked.
-To resolve this issue, we use the supplementary function theory developed by M. Knopp and his collaborators \cite{Hus, Kon} to study Eichler integrals and Eichler cohomology for Fuchsian groups.
-This idea enables us not only to get a desirable generalization, but also to get more precise information for the contribution from the constant terms of harmonic weak Maass forms to period polynomials.
-Moreover, from this point of view, we could show that the set of Eichler integrals of which period functions are polynomials is the same as the set of holomorphic parts of harmonic weak Maass forms of which non-holomorphic parts are periodic integration of cusp forms.
-Zagier called these cusp forms as {\it shadows} \cite{Zagier}, and actually the supplementary function is closely related with the shadow.
-In this sense, our approach is based on the role of shadows in the harmonic weak Maass forms.
+where $q = \exp(2\pi i z)$, $\rm{Im}\; z >0$.
+Once we connect Eichler integrals and the holomorphic parts of harmonic weak Maass forms on the full modular group, it is natural to seek a further extension to more general groups.
+This is the goal of our paper.
+The main ideas of \cite{BGK} employ Bol's identity and a functional equation for the associated $L$-series.
+These ideas beautifully manifested a connection between the period polynomial and the obstruction to modularity, but it is hard to find the contribution from the constant term of the Eisenstein series as they remarked.
+To resolve this issue, we use the theory of supplementary functions introduced by M. I. Knopp \cite{Kon} in 1962 and developed by M. I. Knopp and S. Y. Husseini \cite{Hus} to study Eichler integrals and Eichler cohomology for Fuchsian groups.
+This idea enables us not only to obtain a desirable generalization, but also to obtain more precise information for the contribution from the constant terms of harmonic weak Maass forms to period polynomials.
+Moreover, from this point of view, we can show that the set of Eichler integrals, which have polynomial period functions, is the same as the set of holomorphic parts of harmonic weak Maass forms of which the non-holomorphic parts are certain period integrals of cusp forms.
+Zagier called these cusp forms {\it shadows} of mock modular forms (for the definitions, consult \cite{Zagier}), and actually the supplementary functions are closely related with the shadows.
+In this sense, our approach is based on the role of shadows to the theory of harmonic weak Maass forms.

-Let $\Gamma$ be a $H$-group, i.e., a finitely generated Fuchsian group of the first kind, which has at least one parabolic class.
-Let $k\in\ZZ$ and $\chi$ be a (unitary) character of $\Gamma$.
+Let $\Gamma$ be an $H$-group, i.e., a finitely generated Fuchsian group of the first kind, which has at least one parabolic class.
+This implies that $\Gamma$ satisfies the following properties (see \cite{Kon2} or \cite{Leh}): \begin{enumerate} \item $\Gamma$ is finitely generated, \item $\Gamma$ is discrete, but discontinuous at no point of the real line, \item $\Gamma$ contains translations. \end{enumerate} Let $k\in\ZZ$ and $\chi$ be a (unitary) character of $\Gamma$.
 A harmonic weak Maass form of weight $k$ and character $\chi$ on $\Gamma$ is a smooth function on the upper half plane with possible singularities at cusps that transforms like a modular form of weight $k$ and character $\chi$ on $\Gamma$ and is annihilated by the weight $k$ hyperbolic Laplacian